 Refractories Applications and News.
 RAN covers the latest advances in raw materials, finished products, installation and research.

 The Refractories Institute.
 A trade association promoting the interests of the refractories community, providing service and support to a vital industry.

 refractories WORLDFORUM.
 A technical and scientific journal for the refractories sector: production, application, and development of high-temperature materials; industries processing and consuming refractories; raw materials and additives; plant and machine suppliers.

 The Unified International Technical Conference on Refractories.
 UNITECR is a biennial international conference that contributes to the progress and exchange of industrial knowledge and technologies concerning refractories.
 The American Ceramic Society serves as the secretariat for UNITECR.
 Click here to view the UNITECR bylaws.
-UNITECR 2019 will be in Yokohama, Japan, Oct.
+UNITECR 2019 was held in Yokohama, Japan, Oct.
 13–19.